legacysurvey/legacysurvey/pages/dr1/description.rst

 The PSF for the individual exposures are first computed independently for each CCD using PSFEx, generating pixelized models.
 Those PSFs are then re-fit by a spatially-varying mixture of gaussians (MoGs).
-The data model for those MoG PSFs are described [wiki:DecamLegacy/DataModel here] (???).

 Sky Level